scouten/ericscouten.travel/content/2025/06-25+australia/10-11-and-scene/index.md

 This will probably be the last post for this trip.
 Tomorrow (Sunday) we take the long flight home.
 With the rebooking, we have comfortable seats, but not window seats.

+Thank you to Australia for being a lovely host for this adventure and thank you to my daughter for being a lovely travel companion.

 Looking forward to sharing the next adventure soon!